genglinliu/genglinliu.github.io/_pages/about.md

 ---

 Hi there!
-I am a second-year Masters student in the CS department at [Univeristy of Illinois Urbana-Champaign](https://cs.illinois.edu/).
-Previously I received my undergraduate degrees in both Computer Science and Mathematics from [University of Massachusetts, Amherst](https://www.cics.umass.edu/).
+I am a first-year PhD student in Computer Science, at [University of California, Los Angeles](https://www.cs.ucla.edu/), advised by [Prof. Saadia Gabriel](https://saadiagabriel.com/).
+Previously I received my Master's degree in CS at [Univeristy of Illinois Urbana-Champaign](https://cs.illinois.edu/), and undergraduate degrees in both Computer Science and Mathematics from [University of Massachusetts, Amherst](https://www.cics.umass.edu/).
 I've worked as a graduate research assistant with [Prof. Heng Ji](http://blender.cs.illinois.edu/hengji.html) at the [BLENDER Lab](http://blender.cs.illinois.edu/index.html), and [Prof. Hao Peng](https://haopeng-nlp.github.io/) at UIUC as well.
 Before that, I worked at the [Information Fusion Lab](https://groups.cs.umass.edu/infofusion/) advised by [Prof. Ina Fiterau](https://people.cs.umass.edu/~mfiterau/) and the TRIPODS Institute for Theoretical Foundations of Data Science at UMass Amherst advised by [Prof. Yulong Lu](https://sites.google.com/site/yulongmath/home?authuser=0) as a research intern.

 Research Interests
 -----
 My most recent research interest lies in studying the bahaviors of Large Language Models (LLMs) and mitigating the undesirable text generation such as hallucinated and harmful content.
 More broadly speaking, I am interested in many topics that are at the intersection of natural language processing, multimodal agents, and cognitive science.
-Ultimately I would like to build safer and more responsible AI systems that act in alignment to human values.

 Education
 -----
+- University of California, Los Angeles
+  - Ph.D. in Computer Science, 2024-present, advised by Prof. Saadia Gabriel
 - University of Illinois, Urbana-Champaign
   - Master in Computer Science, 2022-2023, advised by Prof. Heng Ji and Prof. Hao Peng
 - University of Massachusetts, Amherst